 Symptoms and Signs of Decompression Sickness

 Severe symptoms may manifest within minutes of surfacing, but in most patients, symptoms begin gradually, sometimes with a prodrome of malaise, fatigue, anorexia, and headache.
 Symptoms occur within 1 hour of surfacing in about 50% of patients and by 6 hours in 90%.
 Rarely, symptoms can manifest 24 to 48 hours after surfacing, particularly by exposure to altitude after diving (such as air travel).

-Type I decompression sickness typically causes progressively worsening pain in the joints (typically elbows and shoulders) and muscles; the pain typically does not intensify during movement and is described as “deep” and “boring.”
+Type I decompression sickness typically causes pain in the joints (most commonly elbows and shoulders) and occasionally muscles; the pain typically does not intensify during movement and is described as “deep” and “boring.”
 Other manifestations include lymphedema, skin mottling, itching, and rash.